Spots colocalization (ComDet)

 - NArea = thresholded area of the spot in pixels

-- IntegratedInt = sum of all pixels intensity inside the thresholded area minus average spot-specific backgrounds.
-Background value is calculates as average intensity of pixels on perimeter of the rectangle.
+- IntegrIntChX = for each channel (marked by X number) shows spot's integrated intensity: sum of all pixels intensity inside the thresholded area minus average spot-specific backgrounds.
+Background value is calculated as the average intensity of pixels along the perimeter of the rectangle.

-- ColocIndex = corresponds to the detection index in Results table, corresponding to the particle in anothe channels (works only for two channel independent detection).
+- ColocIndChX = corresponds to the unique detection index (last column) in Results table, corresponding to the particle in another channel (if colocalized).
+Zero otherwise.